 What is the catch or declare rule for method declarations?

-Answer: If a checked exception may be thrown within the body of a method, the method must either catch the exception or declare it in its throws clause.
+Answer: If a checked exception may be thrown within a method’s body, the method must either catch it or declare it in its throws clause.

 What may a catch clause catch classes of exceptions?

-Answer: A catch clause can catch any exception that may be assigned to the Throwable type.
-This includes the Error and Exception types.
+Answer: A catch clause can catch any exception that may be assigned to the Throwable type, including the Error and Exception types.

 Can an exception be re-thrown?